 The Sciences Behind CIRCLES

-CIRCLES uses a two-pronged approach to support changes in food systems by assessing whether and how the microbiome can be exploited to future-proof food systems.
-Firstly, an evidence-based approach to implement and utilise microbiome modulators is used; secondly, the project will be carried out using the open science approach to ensure microbiome education of the wider society and the updake of potential microbiome applications in the future.
-Scientists conducting both base and applied research across public institutions and in industrial labs will work together with science communicators to ensure efficient translation of research results into microbiome procedures, tools, processes and applications as well as to disseminate, educate, train and include people across food chains as well as the wider society.
+CIRCLES employed a two-pronged approach to support changes in food systems by assessing whether and how the microbiome could be exploited to future-proof food systems.
+Firstly, an evidence-based approach was implemented to utilise microbiome modulators; secondly, the project was carried out using an open science approach to ensure microbiome education for the wider society and the uptake of potential microbiome applications in the future.
+Scientists conducting both basic and applied research across public institutions and industrial labs worked together with science communicators to efficiently translate research results into microbiome procedures, tools, processes, and applications.
+Additionally, efforts were made to disseminate knowledge, educate, train, and engage people across food chains and the wider society.

-The food chain research on plant and animal microbiomes in CIRCLES will be carried out across five work packages (WP2-WP6).
-The outcomes of these WPs will be used to assess the plant and animal microbiome interaction with the human microbiome, as well as anti-microbial resistance (WP8), and considered for exploitation in WP9.
-Finally, CIRCLES researcher receive bio-informatics support for the assessment of collected data (WP7), communication and dissemination support for the benefits of microbiome applications to be widely recognised (WP10) and general coordination and management support for a smooth running of the project (WP1).
+The food chain research on plant and animal microbiomes within CIRCLES was conducted across five work packages (WP2–WP6).
+The outcomes of these WPs were used to assess the interaction between plant and animal microbiomes and the human microbiome, as well as antimicrobial resistance (WP8), and were considered for exploitation in WP9.
+Furthermore, CIRCLES researchers received bioinformatics support for the assessment of collected data (WP7), communication and dissemination support to enhance the recognition of microbiome applications (WP10), and general coordination and management support to ensure the smooth execution of the project (WP1).

-• The overall objective of the Coordination and Management WP is to ensure the smooth realization of the project, optimizing the organization and timing of activities and resources, in order to achieve project goals in full respect of EU rules
+- The overall objective of the Coordination and Management WP was to ensure the smooth realization of the project, optimizing the organization and timing of activities and resources, in order to achieve project goals in full respect of EU rules

-• The coordinator will guide its activity following the indications settled in the GA and CA
+- The coordinator guided its activity following the indications set in the GA and CA

-• The coordination of project activities will be conducted through the WP leaders, which will be responsible of the proper implementation of their WP
+- The coordination of project activities was conducted through the WP leaders, which were responsible for the proper implementation of their WP

-• The principles leading the project activities will be the maximum sharing of information among the partners and the decision making through consensus
+- The principles that led the project activities were the maximum sharing of information among the partners and the decision making through consensus

-• The coordinator will try to facilitate as much as possible reporting activities through templates and uses guides
+- The coordinator facilitated as much as possible reporting activities through templates and uses guides

 D1.1 Report on the Knowledge and Innovation management activities: report on the complementarity of the Communication actions and the Exploitation strategies carried on in CIRCLES